 One of the most popular methods of football betting comes in the form of the accumulator bet.
 Here, backers increase the potential return on their wager by betting on numerous teams to win, lose or draw, shortening their odds with every game but putting themselves in with the chance of a windfall.
 The number of teams you can bet on is entirely up to you, as is the stake, and your odds reflect the likelihood that all lines of the bet are successful.

 Similarly, it is now possible to bet on 'both teams to score'.
 This is pretty self-explanatory, in that a punter is again given a list of matches, and asked to pick games in which he thinks both teams will score.
-The difference is that there are now only two possible outcomes to each match: 'will score/won’t score' as opposed to the win, lose or draw outcome in accumulator bets.
+The difference is that there are now only two possible outcomes: 'will score/won’t score' as opposed to the win, lose or draw outcome in accumulator bets.

 The most popular football league to bet on is the English Premier League, more commonly known as just the Premier League or EPL.
 Touting a wealth of the world's top clubs including Manchester United, Chelsea and Arsenal, each Premier League season is chock-full of attention-grabbing match-ups.
 The element of quality match-ups combined with the seemingly limitless betting markets offered on the league, betting on the Premier League is not just for UK residents but for football punters all over the world.